rumq/java-corejava-book/pages/v1ch12Concurrency.md

 The object can be any object, and it may have been created for this purpose.

+If you are calling methods from an object that already use the object's intrinsic lock, and you use synchronized blocks for further synchronization,  you'd be locking the same object.
+This is client-side locking.
+We don't need to do this.

 ### 12.4.7 The Monitor Concept